(A) General purpose and

 of 45 C.F.R.
 75.328 (U.S. department of health and human services (HHS)), and 2

-agriculture (USDA) food and nutrition service (FNS)).
-In order to ensure
+department of agriculture (USDA) food and nutrition service (FNS)).
+In order to

-objective contractor performance and eliminate unfair competitive advantage,
+ensure objective contractor performance and eliminate unfair competitive

-contractors that develop or draft specifications, requirements, statements of
+advantage, contractors that develop or draft specifications, requirements,

-work, invitations for bids or requests for proposals must be excluded from
+statements of work, invitations for bids must be excluded from competing on

-competing for such procurements.
-Some of the situations considered to be
+those procurements.
+Some of the situations considered to be restrictive of

-(a) Placing unreasonable requirements on firms in order for them
+(a) Placing unreasonable requirements on firms for them to

 (b) Requiring unnecessary experience and excessive